What you need to know about fragrance families

 These fragrances use either the scent of a single flower or a combination of scents from different flowers.
 Many men write florals off as better suited for women, but that’s just not the case.
 Floral colognes have a decidedly masculine aura, but use floral notes to soften the fragrance, making these perfect for warmer months and daytime wear.
 My favorites include Dior Homme and Burberry Brit for Men.

 Green fragrances are a lighter twist on the traditional “chypre” fragrances, which consist of bergamot, oakmoss, and patchouli.
-Just as the name suggests, these scents are characterized by earthy tones, including grass, moss, and leaves.
+Just as the name suggests, this is represented by green on the fragrance wheel, and needing no explanation, these scents are characterized by earthy tones, including grass, moss, and leaves.
 These fragrances carry the luxury and sophistication of old-school chypres with a freshness that’s perfect for hot, summer days.
 Creed Green Irish Tweed and Hermes Un Jardin Sur Le Nil are a couple I love.

 Imagine sitting on a beautiful white sandy beach with the sun reflecting off the clear blue ocean water.
 Aquatic fragrances, also referred to as “oceanic” or “ozonic,” take the feeling of that perfect beach day and put it in a bottle.
 They’re light and crisp, so they’ll keep you feeling fresh on those hot summer days.
 You can’t go wrong with all-time best-selling Davidoff Cool Water for Men or the more upscale Creed Virgin Island Water.